 Pace Prints is pleased to announce Louise Nevelson: Multiples in Depth, an exhibition of cast paper reliefs and three-dimensional multiples, on view September 23–October 17, 2020, on the third floor at 32 East 57th Street.
+Please note that this exhibition has been extended through October 30.

 Louise Nevelson: Multiples in Depth will highlight non-traditional multiples made in the 1970s by Louise Nevelson and published by Pace Prints.
 Among these works are Nevelson’s cast-resin multiples, which resemble her iconic “Boxes,” cast paper pulp works that have the sculptural appearance of a frieze, and the lead intaglio works which use embossed metal sheets to create a metallic relief.